yostane/xamarin_guide/README.md

 </ListView>
 ```

-The final XAML file defines is more interesting because it shows also the an image which is bound to the `ImageUrl`.
-Here is the full content of the XAML file
+The following XAML file is more interesting because it shows also an image which is bound to the `ImageUrl`.
+Here is the full content of *ItemListPage.xaml*.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>